 FortiExtender LAN interface(s) can be configured in static IP address mode locally or from FortiExtender Cloud.
-By default, a LL6Ainterface tNh ea c uires the IP address of 192.168.2.1/24 and can run a DHCP server serving addresses from 192.168.2.2.
+By default, the LAN interface has the IP address of 192.168.2.1/24 and can run a DHCP server serving addresses from 192.168.2.2.
 You can enable the management of LAN-side capabilities from FortiExtender Cloud.